usadellab/untwist/README.md

 The script generates a scattter plot of the cross validation error (y-axis) depending on the assumed number of populations _k_ (x-axis):
 `./results/all_public_and_all_untwist_SNP_filtered_admixture_cv_error_scatter_plot.pdf`

+#### Calculate the F-statistics

+F-statistics and their calculation has been well defined in "Weir BS, Cockerham CC (1984) Estimating F-statistics for the analysis of population structure". vcftools implement this method.

+We want to infer whether the genetic variability of the Untwist lines matches the variability of the public lines.

+In order to achieve this, we calculate the F-statistics using vcftools.

+See file `./methods/calculate_Fst.sh` for details.
+The job creates the output file `./results/mean_Fst.txt`.